modernben/forge-docs/1.0/servers/nginx-templates.md

 You may edit the name and content of your Nginx template at any time.
 Changes to a template will not affect existing sites that use the template.

 Deleting a template will not remove any sites which were configured to use it.

+## Circle Permissions

+The ability to manage Nginx Templates is determined by the `site:manage-nginx` permission.
+This permission is also used to restrict the ability to edit an existing site's Nginx configuration file.